marcusoftnet/marcusoftnet.github.io/_posts/2016-05-11-value-or-flow-what-is-it.md

  - Agile
 ---

-This post could be summarized as you summarize an argument among kids; and then he said, so I replied, and then she went, and I'm like SAY WAAAHHAT?! but also hmmmmm… and then I went back home and asked a few friends and then I went Aaaaaah!
+This post could be summarized as you summarize an argument among kids; and then he said, so I replied, and then she went, and I'm like SAY WHAT?! but also hmmm… and then I went back home and asked a few friends and then I went Aah!

 And then I learned something deeper of what I until that point only was a belief.